frovedis/frovedis/doc/manual/python/ml/gaussian_mixture.md

     Covariances:
     node = 0, local_num_row = 2, local_num_col = 4, val = 0 0 0 2.66667 0 0 0 2.66667

+This output will be visible on server side.
 It displays the information on the trained model such as means, weights, covariances which is currently present on the server.

+**No such output will be visible on client side.**

 __Return Value__
 It returns nothing.